markvanderloo/synthesizer/pkg/vignettes/introduction.md

    occurrence.
 2. For each categorical or logical variable, sample $n$ values with replacement.
 3. Reorder the synthetic dataset such that the rank order combinations of the synthetic data match those of the original dataset.
+If any of the correlations is less than one, first randomly permute the rank correlations until correlation between original real and synthetic ranks drops below the specified value.

 If less than $m<n$ records are needed, sample $m$ records uniformly from the dataset just created.
 If $m>n$ records are needed, create $\lceil m/n\rceil$ synthetic datasets of size $m$ and sample